 Buses.
 Viazul will be your main transport mode in Cuba.
 This national bus company is actually very efficient, reliable and comfortable.
 The prices are very reasonable too, but you will need to purchase your tickets at the bus station in advance.

-An alternative option is to book transfer busses even if you are not staying in the hotel.
+An alternative option is to book transfer buses at a hotel, even if you are not staying in one.
 We booked a transfer bus from Havana to Varadero for around $25 each.
-We simply walked into a bigger hotel and booked it at the reception.
-All we had to do the next day is show up at the hotel on time.
+We simply walked into a hotel and booked it at the reception.
+All we had to do the next day is to show on time.

 Road.
 Road journeys can be extremely fun and time saving if you know where you are going.
 However, bear in mind that the road signposting is not great.
 The road can also end suddenly, without any warning… as it happens in wonderful Cuba.